+We're proud of Swan Island and what we get done every day.
+During the week over 11,000 people commute to their family-wage jobs in one of the country's most unique urban industrial districts - situated on the shores of the Willamette River adjacent to vital north Portland neighborhoods and even home to a surprising diversity of wildlife.
 We've designed this website to clear up any confusion, to inform, to motivate and maybe even to inspire.
 We invite you to explore these pages.
 Write us with your questions.
 Find that job on the Island.
 Locate your business here.
 Join SIBA.
 And, if you're in the area, stop by the SIBA office and say hi.

 After almost two years of construction, Daimler Trucks North America officially opened the doors of its new corporate headquarters on Swan Island last week.
 The 268,000 square-foot nine story office building cost $150 million dollars to build and will house over 1,000 employees.
 Designed to achieve LEED Platinum certification, the building will rank among the top five percent of energy-efficient structures.
 Input was sought from DTNA employees to assist with the design of the workspaces, conference rooms, fitness center and bike storage area.
 “As one of Portland’s largest employers, we will now have a state-of-the-art work environment to inspire the great talent in... read more